 Sadly our world is evidence that this idea is not true.
 I see fifty year old women pretending to be twenty one.
 I see eighty year old men who have never accepted the fact that we die.
 I see a majority of patients too scared, worn down, or lost to listen to the “acorn” latent within themselves and foster its growth.
 Without better psychotherapy, most of us will die a sapling.
 I am reminded of an interview that Irvin Yalom, arguably the founder of existential psychotherapy, did in 1996 where he asked, “If cognitive behavioral therapy works for everything then why do CBT therapists come to see me and not another CBT therapist?”.

-The goal of corporate healthcare has become reducing measurable symptoms.
+The goal of corporate healthcare has become managing not curing trauma.
+What cannot be briefly cured is medicated.
 Academic institutions and medical institutions have built systems designed to insulate themselves from change.
-Employees are often rewarded with promotion for not pointing out systemic problems.
-The goal of corporate healthcare has become reducing measurable symptoms.
-Insight, personality growth, and human connection are not objective and not profitable enough.
+Supervisors are often rewarded with promotion for not pointing out, or worse not being able to see, systemic problems.
+The goal of corporate healthcare has become short term and shortsighted care as a preparation for a medication regimen.
+Insight, growth, and human connection are not objective and not profitable enough.
 Short-term thinking, ignoring cognitive dissonance, organizational ideological hypocrisy is encouraged where they increase profitability.